-It’s a common misconception that management and leadership are the same thing but they’re not.
+It’s a common misconception that management and leadership are the same things but they’re not.
 Managing involves dealing with or controlling things – for a sales manager this could be anything from fighting fires to telling reps what they should be doing.

 Whereas leadership is about leading people and guiding them to achieve.
 Both require different skill sets and have vastly different results when it comes to teams.
 According to author Tom Peters: